mitranim/rout/readme.md

 API docs: https://pkg.go.dev/github.com/mitranim/rout.

-Performance: routing through a moderately-sized routing table of a production application can take a few microseconds, with no forced allocations.
+Performance: routing through a moderately-sized routing table of a production application can take a few microseconds, with no forced allocations on success.

 Examples: see below.